 Betty often felt spaced out when she was at home alone.
-She was so used to going and working hours on end, that when she had downtime, she felt anxious.
+She was so used to going and working hours on end that she felt anxious when she had downtime.
 What “should” she be doing?
 She was exhausted, but she felt guilty for resting.
 She would lie down on the couch and space out.
 Her brain felt like mush.
-She was running on adrenaline so often, that her body would eventually wear down and crash.
+She was running on adrenaline so often that her body would eventually wear down and crash.

 Sam had just lost his father due to a sudden and unexpected illness.
 When he sat in class, he couldn’t focus.
 He felt like he wasn’t there.
 He didn’t feel real; it was almost as if he was sleepwalking.
 He started to be confused as to what was real or a dream.
 He began to worry about passing his exams.

-Anne would feel like she was out of her body, and do aggressive things she wouldn’t normally do when she was having an argument with her husband.
+Anne would feel like she was out of her body and do aggressive things she wouldn’t normally do when arguing with her husband.
 When she came back into her body, she felt ashamed and shocked.

 Why do I feel spaced out?

 From time to time, we might space out or check out.
 The reasons can be different depending on the situation and the person.
 Sometimes, our brain gets tired and needs to rest.
 Other times, our mind might be dissociating to avoid pain.
 During trauma or a shock, our brain might numb out as a way to survive.

 Sometimes the dissociation happens when we least expect it, and it can create more distress.
 Here are some things to consider if you’ve been numbing out: